How It Works

 How I used the BMI Calculator to set a realistic target before a fitness overhaul

-In January 2026, I was putting together a structured plan to improve my health after a period of long working hours and minimal exercise.
-Before setting any targets, I wanted an honest baseline.
+Long working hours and almost no exercise had crept into my routine by late 2018, and before putting together any kind of fitness plan, I wanted an honest baseline rather than a guess.
 I put my height and weight into this calculator and got a BMI of 27.4, which placed me in the overweight range according to the WHO healthy lifestyle framework.
 The number itself was not a surprise, but seeing the healthy weight range for my height, 68.4 to 92.0 kg, made the target concrete rather than vague.

 I used the calculator alongside the NHS healthy weight guidance to understand what a 5 kg reduction would actually mean in BMI terms: a drop from 27.4 to 25.5, still technically overweight but right at the border.
 That framing helped me set a realistic 12-week target rather than an all-or-nothing goal.
 Over 14 weeks, I lost 6.2 kg through consistent walking and dietary changes.
 My final BMI came down to 24.9, the top of the normal range.
 The calculator did not design the plan, but it gave me the starting number and the target range that made the plan feel achievable from day one.